-Beverly Engel, LMFT writes about the difference between guilt and shame.
-She says that while guilt is experienced when we think, “I did something that was not okay, ” shame is experienced when we think, “I, as a person, am not okay.”
+Beverly Engel, LMSW, writes about the difference between guilt and shame.
+While guilt is experienced when we think, “I did something that was not okay, ” shame is experienced when we think, “I, as a person, am not okay.”

 Shame is the most debilitating of human emotions.
-We accrue it through our various life experiences, including abuse.
-Internalizing its damaging rhetoric can continue to produce feelings of shame long after the shame-producing event has passed.
-However, shame can be defeated when it is met with compassion and non-judgement - by bringing it into the light.
+We accrue it through our various life experiences, including abuse, and internalizing it’s damaging rhetoric - allowing it to take up residence within us - can continue to produce feelings of shame long after the shame-producing event has passed.
+However, shame can be healed when it is met with compassion and non-judgement: by bringing it to the light.

-Like shame, fugitive dyes fade when exposed to light.
+Like our shame, fugitive dyes fade when exposed to light.